lauraskelton/notes/resume.md

    * Implemented a roaming protocol for 802.11a/b networks for NetBSD.

 #### Personal Research ####
-  * Used implemented and optimized, neural networks, genetic algorithms, Markov chains, and Bayes inference algorithms, over gigabytes of data entirely for fun.
+  * Developed neural networks, genetic algorithms, Markov models, and Bayes inference algorithms, to process gigabytes of data entirely for fun.

 ### HOBBIES ###
    * Underwater Hockey - alternate for 2008 USA Men's Elite team.